LukeShortCloud/rootpages/markdown/file_systems.md

 Common mount options:

-* autodefrag = Automatically defragement the file system.
+* autodefrag = Automatically defragment the file system.
 This can negatively impact performance, especially if the partition has active virtual machine images on it.
 * compress = File system compression can be used.
 Valid options are:
     * zlib = Higher compression
     * lzo = Faster file system performance